AbeerKhakwani/Places-JS-04-13/README.md

 ###Developers
-John Franti, Geoff WInner
+Abeer Khakwani, Geoff WInner

 ###Date
-April 9, 2015<br />
+April 13, 2015<br />

 ###Description
-Scrabble Score
+Places Book
-Allows users to check Scrabble scores.
+Allows users to check enter places they have been and other info..

-###Copyright (c) 2015 John Franti, Geoff Winner
+###Copyright (c) 2015 Abeer Khakwani, Geoff Winner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal